In today’s post: These 2-ingredient cinnamon ornaments are fun and easy for kids to make, and you’ll love the way they make your house smell!

 Instructions

 - Bake the ornaments at 200 degrees for about two and a half hours, until they feel dry and hard.
-This is when your house is going to really smell fantastic!

-- Thread twine through the hole at the top of each ornament and tie twine in a loop.
-Hang on the Christmas tree.
+- Once the ornaments are cool, decorate the ornaments if desired.
+Thread twine or ribbon through the hole at the top and tie a knot.

 We made a bunch of ornaments, but this little snowman was everyone’s favorite:

 My kids LOVED making these, and every time I walk past the tree I can smell the cinnamon.
-Since they are completely dried, it’s ok to pack these up at the end of the season with the other Christmas decoration until next year.
+Since they are completely dried, it’s ok to pack these up at the end of the season with the other Christmas decorations until next year.
 They’re pretty sturdy (although if you try to snap one in half you’ll be able to) and should last for years.

 Looking for more Christmas fun?
 Check out these posts: